Mad cover by Basil Wolverton

 Style

 Wolverton was a master in caricaturing the human face and body.
 He distorted body parts while multiplying others.
 Noses hang on necks, ears stick out of eye sockets, teeth point out in all directions, skins droops to the ground and virtually everyone has blisters or freckles.
 His characters seem to be made from plasticine rather than bones.
 His lack of academic schooling, gives his drawings an otherwordly appearance.
 They have the same primitive power of an amateur who just draws what he feels.
-Contrary to his colleagues, Wolverton didn't use a brush, but always preferred pen and ink.
-A signficant amount of people still dismiss his drawings as being "ugly".
-Some, like William M. Gaines and Jules Feiffer, even utterly hated his work.
-But to the attentive observer Wolverton's art is far more skilled and calculated that it may appear at first sight.
-He knew how to draw despicable, hideous men and women with a sense of fun, elegance and innocence.
-Above all it was highly unique.
-Their zaniness and elasticity had no comparison in the 1940s and 1950s, save perhaps in the animated cartoons of Tex Avery and Bob Clampett.
+His artwork has often been described as "spaghetti and meatballs", while he referred to himself as a "producer of preposterous pictures of peculiar people who prowl this perplexing planet".
+A polarizing artist, many people dismissed his artwork as "ugly".
+Some, like William M. Gaines and Jules Feiffer, utterly hated his work.
+Roy Crane once said he became "physically ill" whenever he saw Wolverton's "severe portraits".
+Even today, Wolverton's drawings still cause very strong and divisive reactions.

 'The Brain Bats of Venus' (Mister Mystery #7, 1952, recolored for a later reprint).

-Sci-fi comic books
+Sci-fi comic books for Atlas Comics (Marvel)

 Since 'Li'l' Abner' was such a widely read and highly popular comic strip, Wolverton instantly received more commercial offers.
 It was only a tiny step for him to go from monstrous faces to drawing actual monsters and extraterrestrial aliens.
-In the early 1950s he drew various horror and science fiction stories for Stan Lee's pre-Marvel Atlas line as well as the comic books published by Stanley P. Morse.
-Among them were 'The End of the World' (1951), 'Gateway to Horror' (1951) for Marvel Tales, 'The Devil Birds' (1951) and 'The Eye of Doom' (1952) for Mystic, 'Planet of Terror' (1951), 'One Of Our Graveyards Is Missing' (1952), 'They Crawl By Night' (1953) for Journey Into Unknown Worlds, 'Where Monsters Dwell' (1951) for Adventures Into Terror, 'Escape to Death' (1952) and 'Flight to the Future' (1952) and 'The Monster on Mars' (1952) and 'Nightmare World' (1952), 'The Man From The Moon' (1953) for Weird Tales of the Future, 'The Brain-Bats of Venus' (1952) for Mr. Mystery, 'Robot Woman' (1952), 'The Man Who Never Smiled' (1953) and 'Swamp Monster' (1953) for Weird Mysteries.
+In the early 1950s, he worked on various horror and science fiction stories for Stan Lee's pre-Marvel Atlas line, including 'The End of the World' and 'Gateway to Horror' (both from 1951), printed in Marvel Tales, and 'The Devil Birds' (1951) and 'The Eye of Doom' (1952) in Mystic.
+For their Journey Into Unknown Worlds, he drew 'Planet of Terror' (1951), 'One Of Our Graveyards Is Missing' (1952) and 'They Crawl By Night' (1953).
+In Adventures Into Terror, his story 'Where Monsters Dwell' (1951) was printed.

 'Nightmare World' (Weird Tales of the Future #3, recolored for a later reprint).